 - According to one of the most extensive studies conducted in Canada on the health risks associated with homosexual behaviour, "life expectancy at age twenty for gay and bisexual men is eight to twenty years less than for all men."
 The study went on to say, "If the same pattern of mortality were to continue, we estimate that nearly half of gay and bisexual men currently aged twenty years will not reach their sixty-fifth birthday.
 Under even the most liberal assumptions, gay and bisexual men are now experiencing a life expectancy similar to that experienced by all men in Canada in the year 1871."

-Is it hateful to stand up for what you believe?
-If so then the gay lobby are 'hateful'.
-Is it wrong to make a moral stand against something you consider to be wrong?
+It is not hateful to stand up for what you believe.
+If so then many people are 'hateful'.
+Is it wrong to make a moral stand?
 If so, people who rightly oppose paedophilia are wrong.
 Is it acceptable to add being 'anti' something to a list of hate crimes?
-If so, we must add the being in the gay lobby to the list of hate crimes for being 'anti-Christian'.
+If so, we must add the 'crime' of being 'anti-Christian'.
 Truth is that we cannot be 'tolerant' of everything.
 We cannot be tolerant of everything.
 Are we to be tolerant of people who kill, who destroy, who commit cruelty, to famine, abuse, poverty?
 No. We must be intolerant to these and many other evils.

-I have no doubt that many people who consider themselves homosexual feel very alienated by the church.
+I have no doubt that many people who consider themselves gay feel very alienated by the church.
 Working with young people (and homeless people and various addicts before that), they too feel the church is very alien.
 Jesus has called us to reach out to AND TO LOVE all people, regardless of race, colour, or sexual orientation.
+I was very happy to see a transexual handing out leaflets one week at church.
+I was very happy that she wanted to be there and was involved.
+But love also means we step in and speak up.
+Love does not always mean acceptance of everything - as any parent will testify!

 I am sorry for any offence that may or may not be caused.
 You will need to be very sensitive about this topic and this session.
 I recognise that change is hard and painful.
 Most of us, in our different areas of Christian struggles, do not want to change because it is too hard or do not feel supported.
 I also recognise there are valid other viewpoints about this topic and do not claim to know everything or the complete truth as I'm not God!

 Homosexual temptation and thoughts are not specifically mentioned in the Bible, which talks about homosexual acts.
-However, Jesus does call thinking of sleeping with someone's wife as 'adultery' (Matthew 5.28) so this gives us our guide.
-Thoughts are not necessarily sinful (but often are) - the action certainly is.
+However, Jesus does call thinking of sleeping with someone's wife as 'adultery' (Matthew 5.28) so this gives us a guide to what could be sinful (allowing thoughts to go further than just thoughts).
+Thoughts are not necessarily sinful (but can be) - the action from a temptation certainly is.
+And temptation of any sort isn't from God.

 Approving of sin is also sinful.
 Romans 1.32, (referring to Romans 1.24-31) says, 'They know God's law says that those who live like this should die.
 But they themselves not only continue to do these evil things, they applaud others who do them.'
 Paul affirms Old Testament Law here and makes it clear that applauding others who sin is a sin in itself.